segment-any-text/wtpsplit/README.md

 sat.split("This is a test This is another test.")

 # returns an iterator yielding a lists of sentences for every text
+# do this instead of calling wtp.split on every text individually for much better performance
 sat.split(["This is a test This is another test.", "And some more texts..."])

 # use our '-sm' models for general sentence segmentation tasks